BJ in Journalism

-Students choose from the following areas: Black Studies, Economics, Geography, History, Peace Studies, Political Science, or Women's and Gender Studies.
+Students choose from the following areas: Black Studies, Economics, Geography, History, Peace Studies, Political Science, and Women's and Gender Studies.

 (Students in Strategic Communication must complete MRKTNG 3000)

-Students choose from the following areas: Architectural Studies, Art, Classical Humanities, Classics, Communication*, English, Film Studies*, French, German, Hebrew, Italian, Japanese, Korean, Latin, Music, Philosophy, Portuguese, Religious Studies, Russian, Spanish or Theatre.
+Students choose from the following areas: Architectural Studies, all Art prefixes, Classical Humanities, Classics, Communication*, English, Film Studies*, French, German, Greek, Hebrew, Italian, Japanese, Korean, Latin, all Music prefixes, Philosophy, Portuguese, Religious Studies, Russian, South Asia Studies, Spanish or Theatre.

 (Students in Strategic Communications must complete three hours of Marketing courses in addition to MRKTNG 3000.)